In Belize, power plugs and sockets (outlets) of type A, type B and type G are used. The standard voltage is 110 / 220 V at a frequency of 60 Hz.

 Voltage converter needed in Belize?

-To be sure, check the label on the appliance.
-Some appliances never need a converter.
-If the label states 'INPUT: 100-240V, 50/60 Hz' the appliance can be used in all countries in the world.
-This is common for chargers of tablets/laptops, photo cameras, cell phones, toothbrushes, etc.
+To be sure, check the label on your devices.
+Some devices never need a converter.
+If the label states 'INPUT: 100-240V, 50/60 Hz' the device can be used in every country in the world.
+This is common for devices with chargers like tablets/laptops, photo cameras, cell phones, toothbrushes, etc. For these devices you will only need a power plug adapter.

 Need anything else?